Geotagging Images in Lightroom

 Given my residence, it's not surprising that most of my images were taken in North America.
 You can zoom in on the map to see more detail:

 You can click on the markers to highlight the images taken at that location but the coolest feature is Lightroom's ability to show you only those images that were taken on the visible area of the map.
 For example, suppose I want to find the images I took near Stewart, British Columbia.
 If I remembered when I was there, I could browse my folders by year and date.
-If I don't remember when I was there, I can type "Stewart, BC" into the location search box, zoom as appropriate, and then click on Visible on Map to enable that filter:
+If I don't remember when I was there, I can type "Stewart, BC" into the location search box, zoom as appropriate, and then click on Visible on Map

 Amazing!
 Only the 26 images visible on the map are selected.
-I can then navigate to the folder by right-clicking on any image and selecting Go to Folder in Library.
+I can then navigate to the folder by right-clicking on any image and selecting Go to Folder in Library

 Instructions